George Goodman (RAF officer)

 Flying Officer George Ernest Goodman (8 October 1920 – 14 June 1941), nicknamed Randy and Benny, was a Royal Air Force flying ace of the Second World War and one of the Few who flew in the Battle of Britain, credited with ten individual kills and six shared.

 Early life

-Goodman was born in Haifa on 8 October 1920 to a British father, Sidney Charles Goodman, and Bida Lerner from Zikhron Ya'akov.
+Goodman was born in Haifa on 8 October 1920 to a British father, Sidney Charles Goodman, and a Jewish mother, Bida Lerner.
+His father was an engineer for Palestine Railways.
+His mother was born in Zikhron Ya'akov to one of the settlement's founding families.
 He had two sisters, Winifred and Ellen.
 His parents were married in St Luke's Church in Haifa, circa 1920.
 Goodman was sent to the United Kingdom to be educated at Highgate School in London.
 He was a member of the Officer Training Corps whilst at school.
 His parents left Haifa in 1939 when his father was transferred to Lagos, Nigeria as a British civil servant with the Nigerian Railway.

 Royal Air Force

 Goodman joined the Royal Air Force in 1939 and was granted a short service (six-year) commission on 2 September 1939 with the rank of Acting Pilot Officer.

 He undertook Elementary & Reserve Flying Training and then attended Flying Training School, where he converted to the Hawker Hurricane.
 On 27 February 1940, he was assigned to No. 11 Group Pool 11 and then went to an Operational Training Unit.